Less Invasive Stabilization System (LISS) for Distal Femur Fracture Repair

 - Future Research

 - Statement of Consent

-Distal femur fractures can occur in both high- or low-energy settings, and in the latter they are often associated with fragility fractures, such as in elderly or osteoporotic patients.
+Distal femur fractures can occur in both high- or low-energy settings, and, in the latter, they are often associated with fragility fractures, such as in elderly or osteoporotic patients.
 In fragility fractures, poor bone quality can make adequate reduction challenging.
 Diagnosis is typically made with imaging, and obtaining both x-ray and computed tomography is crucial for adequate evaluation of fracture pattern and pre-procedural planning.

-The patient is an 81-year-old man with significant dementia who had a total hip arthroplasty placed one year ago for treatment of intertrochanteric hip fracture.
+The patient is an 81-year-old man with significant dementia who had a total hip arthroplasty placed one year ago for the treatment of an intertrochanteric hip fracture.
 The patient sustained an unwitnessed fall out of bed at his assisted living facility.
 He is unable to recall what happened due to his dementia.

 High-energy mechanisms are more common in the younger population, including motor vehicle accidents and falls from height.
 Low-energy mechanisms are more common in the elderly and osteoporotics, including falls from standing.

 - What is the patient’s ambulatory status?
 With distal femur fractures, the patient will typically be unable to ambulate due to pain.

 - What deformity is apparent at the knee?
 Look for swelling and deformity at the distal thigh and knee.

 - Assess distal neurovascular status.
 Assess vascular status by checking dorsalis pedis, posterior tibialis, and popliteal pulses.
 Lack of pulses compared to the contralateral limb may indicate a ruptured vessel.
 Test motor function of gastro/soleus, tibialis anterior, extensor hallucis longus, and flexor hallucis longus.
 Test sensory function of the lower limb.